pepopowitz/building-your-first-react-app/src/slides/08_components_react.md

 ???

-one important thing to remember about render:
+Ideally, these component functions should be pure

 ...

 2 parts to "pure":

 1.doesn't modify state